The Week in Pictures: July 25 - Aug. 1

 Egan Bernal, 22, became the first Colombian to win the race and the youngest champion of the post-World War II era.

-Bert, a black-capped Capuchin monkey, leans into the coming turn as he rides Luna, a German shepherd in the Banana Derby during the McHenry County Fair in Woodstock, Illinois, on July 30.
+Bert, a black-capped Capuchin monkey, leans into the turn as he rides Luna, a German shepher, in the Banana Derby during the McHenry County Fair in Woodstock, Illinois, on July 30.

-A woman is carried in a coffin by relatives during the annual "Procession of the Shrouds" to celebrate Saint Martha "the Saint of resurrection" in the village of Santa Marta de Ribarteme, northwestern Spain, near Nieves, on July 29.
+A woman who survived a brush with death is carried in a coffin by relatives during the annual "Procession of the Shrouds" to celebrate Saint Martha, "the Saint of resurrection," in Santa Marta de Ribarteme, northwestern Spain, on July 29.

-Relatives carry in a coffin loved ones who escaped death in a thankful gesture for having survived.
+In the procession, relatives carry loved ones who escaped death in a coffin as a gesture of gratitude for their survival.

 Justin Trudeau, the first sitting Canadian prime minister to visit a gay bar, greets patrons at the Fountainhead Pub in downtown Vancouver, Canada, on July 29.